 Craps Payout & Winnings

 Understanding the payout system in casino games can help you place better bets, win more, and earn casino bonuses.
 For instance, in online craps, like many online games, if you wager on a 3 to 1 chance, you receive a 2 to 1 payout.
-Craps is known for having one of the best bets and house edges in casino gaming, provided you understand how it operates.
+Craps offers some of the best bets and lowest house edges in casino gaming, as long as you understand how the game works.

-There is a minimum and maximum bets on how much you can bet at a Craps table in any casino.
-But you can increase your bet on the Pass bet Line and Come bet.
+There is a minimum and maximum bet on how much you can bet at a Craps table in any casino.
+But you can increase your bet on the Pass bet, Line bet, and Come bet.
 This gives you a better payout.

-- Proposition Bets: These bets are settled on the next roll with varying payouts depending on the specific bet with minimum and maximum bets.
+- Proposition Bets: One-roll bets with varying payouts and higher risk, depending on the wager.

 Frequently Asked Questions